mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble.markdown

 excerpt: "pandas, web scraping, scrabble, and the nfl"
 ---

-temporary placeholder
+Has anyone ever wondered which NFL team would win in Scrabble?
+Well, my roommate [Dan Nolan](https://www.facebook.com/dan.p.nolan.92?ref=br_rs) did, and we decided to find out as best we could.
+I calculated the Scrabble Score for every player's name in the NFL to find out which teams have the highest scores.

 ## Getting the Data

-Like last time, I have to scrape this data.
-Luckily, Fox Sports posts a [list](http://www.foxsports.com/nfl/players) of every 2016 NFL player online and it's pretty easy to access.
+Fox Sports posts a [list](http://www.foxsports.com/nfl/players) of every 2016 NFL player online and it's pretty easy to access.
+With a few lines of code we should be able to scrape the data we need from their site.

-This is what the players pages look like:
+This is what one page of the Fox Sports list of players looks like:

 ![](/images/fox_sports_images/fox_sports_players_raw.png?raw=true)

-Clicking on any one of the 167 pages illustrates base URL we need to scrape all the pages, `http://www.foxsports.com/nfl/players?teamId=0&season=2016&position=0&page=`.
+Clicking on any one of the 167 pages illustrates base URL we need to scrape all the pages: `http://www.foxsports.com/nfl/players?teamId=0&season=2016&position=0&page=`.
 We'll just put the numbers 1 to 167 into the url after `page=` when we want that particular page.

 To get the player names and teams out of the page we need to dive into the source code.
 Inspecting one of the names returns:

 ![](/images/fox_sports_images/fox_sports_player_html.png?raw=true)

 All the data we want is in a `table` with `class=wisbb_standardTable tablesorter`.
 Every row in the table is a `tr` tag, and the player and team names are in separate `td` tags with their own `classes`.
 We can use BeautifulSoup to extract them and store them in a list.